-The climate in Mongolia If you planning to travel in Mongolia.
-It will depend on weather and climate.
-Mongolia is naturally have 4 season.
-These advices will help you to travel.
-The four seasons are very different, winter lasts from November to February, spring from March to mid-May, summer from mid-May till late August, and autumn is in September and October.
-The cold weather in north can last a month or two longer than the Gobi areas.
-So pack your woollens if you trotting here.
+If you are planning to travel in Mongolia, one of the important things to do is considering the weather and climate.
+The following information will help you plan your trip.
+Mongolia has 4 seasons and they are very different.
+Winter lasts from November to February, spring from March to mid-May, summer from mid-May till late August, and autumn is in September and October.
+The cold weather in the north can last a month or two longer than the Gobi areas.
+So pack your woolens if you trotting here.
 Mongolia can experience four seasons in a day.
-With more than 260 sunny days a year, Mongolia is known as the 'Land of Blue Sky'.
-Mongolia experiences extreme continental clime; it is so far inland that no sea tempers its climate.
+With more than 260 sunny days a year, Mongolia is known as the 'Land of the Blue Sky'.
+Mongolia experiences extreme continental climate; it is so far inland that no sea tempers its climate.
 As you travel in Mongolia, keep the climate in mind.

-Summer time Right time to travel is in mid-May.
+Right time to travel is in mid-May.
 Early May can still see snowfall, especially in the north.
 June weather is good and usually dry throughout the central and southern regions.
 The mountains and northern areas can be cold.
 July is the time to see the Naadam Festival.
 This is also the peak tourist season.
 It's a decent time to look for travel partners and get out of the city.
-Gobi temperatures this month can rise up to excruciating 40°C.
+Gobi temperatures this month can rise up to 40°C.

-Autumn In the month of August there will be heavy rainfall in the northern and central areas.
+In the month of August there will be heavy rainfall in the northern and central areas.
 This weather fills up rivers and brings the lush green grass creating a picturesque view, but it can also swamp the roads with mud and attract mosquitoes.
 This is one of the best times to travel in Mongolia.
 September is another okay month.
 The cool weather brings respite to the Gobi and the varying colours in the forests in the north are beautiful.
 October is again cool and sees the occasional or rare snow bustle up north but is still fine for travel, especially in the Gobi desert.
 Weather patterns at this time are unpredictable.
 You never know one moment you're walking in a T-shirt, the next you need an overcoat and boots, and then you are back to T-shirts.

-In the Ulaanbaatar Ulaanbaatar is considered the coldest capital city in the world.
+Ulaanbaatar is considered the coldest capital city in the world.
 Temperatures can drastically start to drop below 0°C in late October, and cold biting temperature of to -30°C in January and February and remain below freezing till April.
 July to September is pleasant, but it can still turn cold.
 Mongolia is a holiday spot to plan with your friends and family.